10 Colors You Shouldn’t Have in Your Home

 Red and Yellow

-Zillow came out with a paint analysis back in 2017 that took a look at the best colors to use to paint different parts of a house and found that kitchens painted brick red, terracotta or copper red sold for an average of $2,031 less than other homes.
-Check out these kitchen cabinet colors that are trending.
+Zillow came out with a paint analysis back that took a look at the best colors to use to paint different parts of a house and found that kitchens painted brick red, terracotta or copper red sold for an average of $2,031 less than other homes.